Sparse and Low-Rank Matrix Decomposition for Automatic Target Detection in Hyperspectral Imagery: Experiments and Analysis

-In sum, for Strategy one, we set $\tau$ and $\lambda$ at $0.8$ and $0.133$ in the synthetic experiments, whereas at $3$ and $0.3$ in the real experiments.
-For Strategy two, the $\tau$ and $\lambda$ are set at $0.05$ and $0.02$ in the synthetic experiments, whereas at $0.5$ and $0.2$ in the real experiments.
+\item On the other hand, such a low-penalty setting for the third term may not be a good idea for Strategy one, as the third term absorbs too much of the image clutters that actually form the background, causing the background dictionary $\mathbf{A}_b$ so constructed to lose representative power. \end{enumerate} In summary, for Strategy two, we set $\tau$ and $\lambda$ at $0.05$ and $0.02$ in the synthetic experiments, whereas at $0.5$ and $0.2$ in the real experiments.
+For Strategy one, we set $\tau$ and $\lambda$ at $0.8$ and $0.133$ in the synthetic experiments, whereas at $3$ and $0.3$ in the real experiments.